Part 2: Run Elasticsearch

 }

-Create the index.
-During development it is fine to delete and recreate it so the mapping stays consistent:
+During development it's fine to delete and recreate it so the mapping stays consistent:

 index_name = "podcasts"